misterfresh/react-easy-transition/README.md

 ## Usage

-For a simple fade-out fade-in effect on page change with react-router :
+For a simple fade-out fade-in effect on route change with react-router :

 ```jsx
 import EasyTransition from 'react-easy-transition'